 You’re considering getting a water filter but how do you find the right one?

-We’ve created this little water filter guide to help you make the right choice.
+We've created this little water filter guide to help you understand the technologies available.

 The first question you should ask is what problem you want to solve?

 To chose a water filter you first need to understand what your needs are in terms of drinking water.